 6. They Are Naturally Active During the Day

-The daily schedules of humans in a household usually impact the schedule of a hamster, though, so most owners notice that their hamsters are at least somewhat active during the day to mimic their own schedules.
+The daily schedules of humans in a household usually impact the schedule of a hamster, though, so most owners notice that their hamsters are at least somewhat active during the day to mimic their schedules.
 Keep in mind that no matter what, sleeping will likely always take up several hours of a hamster’s day.

 In Conclusion

-Hamsters are fun-loving, interesting pets that many people do not know much about.
+Hamsters are fun-loving, interesting pets that many do not know much about.
 They also deal with their fair share of rumors and myths.
 Now that we have dispelled a few common hamster myths, we can better understand how these adorable little pets should be cared for to keep them happy and healthy for a lifetime.

-Featured Image Credit by Marcela Arrubla, Pixabay
+Featured Image Credit: Marcela Arrubla, Pixabay